kristinemlarson/gnssrefl/docs/use_cases/use_p041.md

 <code>rinex2snr p041 2020 132 -orb gnss -overwrite True</code>

 Beidou signals are tracked at this site, but unfortunately the data are not available in the RINEX 2.11 file.
 They are very likely available in the RINEX 3 file, so you are encouraged to look there.
+Contact Earthscope if you have any trouble accessing data for this site.

 **quickLook** is meant to be a visual assessment of the spectral characteristics at a given site on a given day.
 For routine analysis, one must use **gnssir**.

 ## Analyze the Data